SaharMotlagh/mahmoudimotlagh-s-eugene-h-roku/README.md

 ## Usage
 Create a director for the project and cd into it.

-Clone down the repo for this project: git@github.com:SaharMotlagh/MahmoudiMotlagh_Sahar_EmailForm.git
+Clone down the repo to this project

 Cd into the directory, now you have access to make changes in this reposetor